jordan-castro/easyjs/README.md

 # easyjs
-easyjs is a new programming language built for fun.
+easyjs is a general purpose programming language that compiles to JS and WASM.
-I have learned a multitude of programming languages and I really enjoy programming.
-I enjoy learning new languages and applying the ideas and constructs in others. easyjs is my own personal language that I can expand as I please.
-It lives ontop of JS (hence the js in the name) and compiles using Rust.
 I've never been a fan of JS but it has a huge ecosystem and runs natively in the browser.

 ## 2 things